ajkoenig/ajkoenig/README.md

+- 👋 Hi, I’m @ajkoenig!
+- 💼 I will be starting a position as a data analyst at Digitas NYC in July.
-- 👋 Hi, I’m @ajkoenig, I'm a senior at the University of Wisconsin Madison, graduating in May 2022.
+- 📚 I'm a recent graduate of the University of Wisconsin-Madison, receiving a dual Bachelor of Sciences in Industrial Engineering and Economics.
-- 👀 I’m interested in data visualization and analytics, specifically within the music industry.
+- 👀 I’m interested in data visualization and analytics within marketing, specifically within the music industry.
 - 🌱 I’m currently learning Python, SQL, R, and Tableau.
 - 📫 How to reach me: ajkoenig18@gmail.com